 Leaders need to develop the employees in their teams and it is no longer enough to focus on technical job level skills, to be successful in the current environment you need grow leadership traits and build broader competence in organisational capability.
-Firms and leaders know that driving sustainable long-term performance requires equal emphasis on how the firm makes money (performance) and how leaders run the place (health).
+“Instead of showing the way, effective leaders invite their followers on a shared journey” Stanislav Shekshnia (INSEAD Knowledge, February 2021) Firms and leaders know that driving sustainable long-term performance requires equal emphasis on how the firm makes money (performance) and how leaders run the place (health).
 McKinsey have codified this into four quadrants and have been exploring how to apply this organisational capability model at both the organization and individual level.
 The quadrant model builds capabilities by teaching the business, teaching management, ensuring the technical and functional skills are built and then focusing on building organisational capabilities.
 How we make moneyHelping employees have a solid understanding of what is driving business performance.
-The organisational strategic priorities and the status of critical initiatives and performance metrics.
-The learning objective is to ensure that everyone understands
+The organisational

 Technology is changing the meaning of work but Purpose, Potential and Perspective connect technology to humanity and shape the attributes of the Social Enterprise.
 This is all according to this years Human Capital Trends from Deloitte, which has been published annually for over a decade.
 The Deloitte Human Capital Trends Report is a weighty tome, (over 120 pages) and filled with rich insights that come from their consultants and partners all over the world.
 Accordingly my brief synopsis is just that – a touch on the key points that I observed while reading the report.
 If this interested you I would definitely suggest you read more in the full report (see link at bottom of the page).
 The article starts by reflecting on the fusion of technology and people into work and how that is continuing to shape the organisations.
 The authors begin that there are three bold shifts that